Toward diagnosing neutrino non-unitarity through CP phase correlations: Introduction

+Toward the goal, we attempt at a theoretical investigation of the $\nu$SM $e^{ \pm i \delta}$ - UV phase correlation involved in the interference term $S_{\nu\text{SM}}^{*} S_{ \text{UV} }$ in this paper.
+Notice that $e^{ \pm i \delta}$ is the unique phase factor in the $\nu$SM oscillation amplitude which is written by the fundamental physical parameter of the $\nu$SM, the lepton KM phase $\delta$~\cite{Kobayashi:1973fv}.
+Therefore, its correlation with UV phase factor must contain the key information on the relationship between $\nu$SM and UV new physics.
+We will return to the issue of possible relevance of our investigation of $\nu$SM - UV phase correlations in the entire program of diagnosing non-unitarity in sections~\ref{sec:completed-picture} and \ref{sec:conclusion}.

 This strategy of diagnosing non-unitarity through interference between the $\nu$SM and UV-driving new physics presumes that such correlation exists at a detectable level even in the case that new physics scale is much higher than $m_{W}$.
 Though it may sound unlikely, it is not totally obvious if we can conclude it impossible.
 We all know that physics must exist at much higher energy scale as $1 / \sqrt{G_N} \sim 10^{19}$ GeV, but almost massless particles around us are allowed to exist.
-As far as the formulation of high-scale UV is correct in deriving non-unitary flavor mixing matrix, the $\nu$SM and the UV-driving new physics should interfere.\footnote{ If this or the possible other reasonings fail, low scale UV might be a more natural scenario to expect the $\nu$SM -UV correlations. } We also add that if CP violation has a group-theoretical origin related to strings~\cite{Ratz:2019zak}, the correlations between the phases should exist and may carry crucially important information.
+As far as the formulation of high-scale UV is correct in deriving the non-unitary flavor mixing matrix, the $\nu$SM and UV-driving new physics should interfere.\footnote{ If this or the possible other reasonings fail, low-scale UV might be a more natural scenario to expect the $\nu$SM-UV correlations. } We also add that if CP violation has a group-theoretical origin related to strings~\cite{Ratz:2019zak}, the correlations between the phases should exist, carrying crucially important information in such system.

-Despite slight overlap may exist between our descriptions of this paper and the ones in refs.~\cite{Martinez-Soler:2018lcy,Martinez-Soler:2019noy}, we will try to make this paper self-contained as much as possible.
+Despite that a slight overlap may exist between our descriptions of this paper and the ones in refs.~\cite{Martinez-Soler:2018lcy,Martinez-Soler:2019noy}, we will try to make this paper self-contained as much as possible.